-Walking by water improves your mood whatever the circumstances.
-A scenic 30 minute walk along a towpath takes me to my studio.
-The way mostly passes along a narrow strip of land perched between the Rochdale canal and the Calder river.
+Walking by water always seems lovely to me.
+A scenic two mile walk along the Rochdale canal towpath leads to my studio.
+The way mostly passes along a narrow strip of land perched between the canal and the Calder river.

-Bridges and tunnels play games with reflections, making black holes of shadow and haloes of light.
-When confronted with the dark void of a tunnel, I can't help thinking about the idea of portals to other worlds and the mythologies of bridges and crossroads found in cultures all round the planet.
+Bridges and tunnels play games with reflections, making black holes of shadow and haloes of light, bringing to mind ideas about portals and the mythologies of doorways, bridges and crossroads found in cultures all round the planet.

-Manmade structures interlace the natural forms and the unfolding year brings a parade of photogenic 'weeds', wildflowers and garden escapees.
+Manmade structures intersect natural forms and the unfolding year brings a parade of photogenic weeds, wildflowers and garden escapees.